-Everywhere Eaton does business, we’re committed to doing business right, which includes:
+Everywhere that Eaton does business, we are committed to doing business right, which includes:

 Along with the Code of Ethics, we provide employees with a detailed Eaton Ethics Guide containing concrete examples and practical guidance on ethical decision-making.
 It is translated into 34 local languages and made available to all Eaton employees worldwide.
 Every new employee at Eaton receives training on the Code of Ethics as part of the on-boarding process, and employees are required annually to read and reaffirm in writing their commitment to the principles of the Code of Ethics.

 Leaders set the tone and drive the culture.
-To ensure our commitment to integrity is ingrained in our DNA, our Leadership Attributes — the behaviors we expect from all employees — include:
+To ensure that our commitment to integrity is ingrained in our DNA, our Leadership Attributes – the behaviours we expect from all employees – include:

-Training clarifies and reinforces these expectation at all levels of the company:
+Training clarifies and reinforces these expectations at all levels of the company:

-Emerging economies often present high growth opportunities, but also can present elevated risks of corruption and misconduct.
+Emerging economies often offer high growth opportunities, but can also present elevated risks of corruption and misconduct.
 To manage this risk and enable our businesses to pursue opportunities with greater confidence, we employ a comprehensive anti-corruption strategy.

-Led by a board-elected officer and senior vice president, the Global Ethics and Compliance team consists of experienced U.S. and international lawyers and other professionals.
-To ensure the highest level of visibility and independence, the Global Ethics and Compliance program is managed directly by the Governance Committee of Eaton’s Board of Directors, with the active, visible and consistent support of Eaton’s senior management.
+Led by a Board-elected officer and senior vice president, the Global Ethics and Compliance team consists of experienced US and international lawyers and other professionals.
+To ensure the highest levels of visibility and independence, the Global Ethics and Compliance programme is managed directly by the Governance Committee of Eaton’s Board of Directors, with the active, visible and consistent support of Eaton’s senior management.

-We also recognize the need to dedicate resources and develop deep expertise in compliance areas of particular importance to our operations as a global manufacturing company.
-In addition to our Global Ethics and Compliance team, Eaton also maintains teams of professionals dedicated to health, safety and environmental issues, global trade management, government contracting, tax, internal audit, law, Sarbanes-Oxley compliance, supply chain management, data protection and privacy, and other significant regulatory areas.
+We also recognise the need to dedicate resources and develop deep expertise in compliance areas that are of particular importance to our operations as a global manufacturing company.
+In addition to our Global Ethics and Compliance team, Eaton also maintains teams of professionals dedicated to health, safety and environmental issues, global trade management, government contracting, tax, internal audit, law, Sarbanes-Oxley compliance, supply chain management, data protection and privacy, as well as other significant regulatory areas.
 These teams work collaboratively with the Global Ethics and Compliance office to manage risk and preserve our reputation for integrity.